bzhangGo/zero/README.md

 ## Motivation
-- General Framework than can deal with any NLP-related tasks
+- General Framework than can deal with NLP-related tasks
 - Make system as clean and simple as possible, remove other unnecessary modules

 Current implementation contains the following features: